Lenddo/python-lenddo/README.md

 - **partner script id** - Please reference the [developer section](https://partners.lenddo.com/developer_settings) of the partner dashboard.
 This will define how you're notified of scoring results.
 - **client id** - a transaction id that, coupled with the partner script id, identifies this job.
+For any given application, this is the same client_id used in the `PartnerToken` call.
     You can use this value to retrieve score results.
 - **profile ids** - a list of `profile_ids` gathered from the results of the `PartnerToken` call.